tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/math/interp_regular_1d_grid.md

 * <b>`y_ref`</b>:  `N-D` `Tensor` (`N > 0`) of same `dtype` as `x`.
 The reference output values.
-* <b>`axis`</b>:  Scalar `Tensor` designating the dimension of `y_ref` that indexes values of the interpolation variable.
+* <b>`axis`</b>:  Scalar `Tensor` designating the dimension of `y_ref` that indexes values of the interpolation table.
     Default value: `-1`, the rightmost axis.
 * <b>`fill_value`</b>:  Determines what values output should take for `x` values that are below `x_ref_min` or above `x_ref_max`. `Tensor` or one of the strings